Flows Quickstart

 Triggers

-There are several ways to trigger a flow.
+There are several ways to trigger a flow with Windmill.

-We saw above that you can trigger flows using schedules that you can check from the Runs page.
+- We saw above that you can trigger flows using schedules that you can check from the Runs page.
+One special way to use scheduling is to combine it with trigger scripts.

 .

-When you're done, save your flow to run it, schedule it, share it, or even publish it to Hub.
+When you're done, deploy your flow, schedule it, create and app from it, or even publish it to Hub.